4 Ways Coffee Improves Exercise

 Looking for a little extra boost?
 Coffee can help with that, too.

-In another report from the International Journal of Sport Nutrition and Exercise Metabolism researchers found “The effect of caffeine (3.7 mg/kg body weight) in addition to a carbohydrate-electrolyte supplement in a simulated soccer performance . . . found that the caffeine group better maintained, and improved, short distance sprinting and jumping performances, compared to the no-caffeine group.”6
+In another report from the International Journal of Sport Nutrition and Exercise Metabolism researchers studied the effect of caffeine (3.7 mg/kg body weight) in addition to a carbohydrate-electrolyte supplement in a simulated soccer performance and found that the caffeine group better maintained, and improved, short distance sprinting and jumping performances, compared to the no-caffeine group.6

 Grab a cup of coffee before your next soccer game and you won’t regret it!
 But make sure it’s organic, shade-grown and fairly traded to ensure you’re getting a healthy amount of caffeine.
 Too much caffeine can lead to jitters but with Camano Island Coffee you never have to worry about that.
 All of our coffees are shade-grown and sourced from arabica beans which means they have much less acidity and half the caffeine content of other coffees.